Dr Rachel Bryan

 I work on and teach literature from across the nineteenth, twentieth, and twenty-first centuries.
 At present, I have particular interests in postwar writings, Henry James and Jamesian afterlives, psychological realism, and literature and the work of consolation.

-For the English Faculty in 2021-22, I am co-convening the FHS Paper 6 'Writers and the Cinema' with Dr George Potts and delivering the lecture series 'The Unlived Life in Twentieth Century Fiction' for students studying Prelims Papers 3 and 4.
+For the English Faculty in 2021-22, I co-convened the FHS Paper 6 'Writers and the Cinema' with Dr George Potts and delivered a lecture series, 'The Unlived Life in Twentieth Century Fiction', for students studying Prelims Papers 3 and 4.
+Since 2022, I have co-convened and taught the FHS Paper 6 'Tragedy' with Professor Laura Ashe.

 I welcome expressions of interest regarding BA and MSt dissertation supervision on topics related to my research.
-In recent years, I have supervised dissertations on a variety of British and American writers, including Henry James, Eudora Welty, John Steinbeck, F Scott Fitzgerald, and Ernest Hemingway.
+In recent years, I have supervised dissertations on a variety of modern writers, including Henry James, Eudora Welty, John Steinbeck, F Scott Fitzgerald, and Ernest Hemingway.